Cost of Recharging a Fire Extinguisher

 Recharging a fire extinguisher is an important and often overlooked part of the process.
 This service should be done inside commercial buildings that have larger units that use dry chemical substances so they can stay in compliance with safety codes.
 Recharge services are usually inexpensive, but prices vary depending on how many fire extinguishers need to be serviced, the type of fire extinguishers, as well as the professional that takes on the job.

-A single fire extinguisher recharge will usually be priced at anywhere from $15 to $30.
+The average cost of recharging a fire extinguisher is usually anywhere from $15 to $30.
 This will ultimately depend on the extinguisher type and its size.
-Most of the time, a recharge will be cheaper than buying a brand new extinguisher.
+Most of the time, a recharge will be cheaper than buying a brand new fire extinguisher.

 The fire station in Fridley, Minnesota, for example, offers a convenient way for residents to drop their fire extinguishers off and have them recharged.
 The fees vary depending on the size of the extinguisher belonging to that household but can range anywhere from $9 -$19 per recharge.
 On the other hand, one company we found during our research, charged customers about $15 for each charge with an additional fee of $2-$3 per pound for chemicals used during this process.

-You might also like our articles about the cost of a fire hydrant, a fire extinguisher ball, or a commercial fire sprinkler system.
+You might also like our articles about the cost of a fire hydrant, a fire extinguishing ball, or a commercial fire sprinkler system.

 Recharging a fire extinguisher